 Vanee Foods and Eli’s Cheesecake Company have a lot in common.
 Even though the former focuses on producing soups and sauces and the other focuses on delectable desserts, they are both family-owned businesses being run by second and third generations, both are located in the Chicagoland area and both are focused on food safety.

 The Food Safety Modernization Act’s preventative controls rule went into effect this past fall for large CPG food and beverage companies.
 Most in the industry understand the new rules are focused on prevention of food safety hazards, but that doesn’t mean everyone is at the same level of comprehension and compliance.

 The rule includes many provisions that have raised many technical and business questions.

 While the rule establishes enforceable national standards for the on-farm growing, harvesting and holding of domestic and imported produce, it also includes many other provisions that have raised many technical and business questions.

 On Demand Food safety begins at the point of manufacturing and continues throughout the supply chain.
 The rapid adoption of the Internet of Things, and the breadth of technologies available, place the food industry in a prime position to benefit from improved traceability and real-time data to ensure product integrity and food safety.

-The new FSMA regulation requires every processing facility to have a trained resource person or “Preventive Controls Qualified Individual“ who has completed a specialized training course developed by the Food Safety Preventive Controls Alliance (FSPCA) that is recognized by the FDA.
+The new Food Safety Modernization Act (FSMA) regulation requires every processing facility to have a trained resource person or “Preventive Controls Qualified Individual“ who has completed a specialized training course (such as this one) that was developed by the Food Safety Preventive Controls Alliance (FSPCA) and is recognized by the FDA.
 Read More